top of page

 • Stir-fries packed with veg

-• Soups, stews or omelettes
+• Soups, stews, or omelettes

 Keeping snacks out of sight between meals also helps reduce automatic grazing.